 def service_unavailable(e):

-return render_template('maintenance.html'), 503
+return render_template('error.html'), 503

 .NET 9 / ASP.NET Core Implementation

-Here's the same concept in modern .NET:
+Here's the same concept in modern .NET, handling all failure scenarios:

 // Program.cs - ASP.NET Core 9